Nevanlinna.jl: A Julia implementation of Nevanlinna analytic continuation: Usage

 where

-We prepare input data $\mathcal{G}(i\omega_n)$ on a sparse sampling Matsubara frequencies, i.e., the intermediate representation grid for $\beta=100$, generated by using SparseIR.jl~\cite{Wallerberger2023}.
-The code is shown in Fig.~\ref{fig:code}.
+We prepare double precision input data $\mathcal{G}(i\omega_n)$ on a sparse sampling grid of Matsubara frequencies, i.e., the intermediate-representation~\cite{Shinaoka2017-ah} grid for $\beta=100$~\cite{Li2020-kb}, generated by using SparseIR.jl~\cite{Wallerberger2023}.
+The code can be found in Fig.~\ref{fig:code}.
 After the analytic continuation is performed, the output data can be accessed through \texttt{sol.reals}.
-The result is shown in Fig.~\ref{fig:two_peak}.
-Without Hardy optimization, the continued result shows artificial oscillations around the exact spectral function.
-However, by the Hardy optimization implemented in our code, these oscillations are effectively removed and the continued spectral function is in good agreement with the exact function.
+We evaluate the continued results on $\omega + 0.001 i$ and show them in Fig.~\ref{fig:examples}.
+Except for the $\delta$-function model, the continued result shows artificial oscillations around the exact spectral function in the absence of Hardy optimization.
+However, by the Hardy optimization implemented in our code, these oscillations are effectively removed and the continued spectral function is in good agreement with the exact function in all cases.

-To demonstrate the significance of using multiple precision arithmetic in the Schur algorithm, we compare the results obtained with 64-bit arithmetic and 128-bit arithmetic.
+To demonstrate the significance of utilizing multiple precision arithmetic in the Schur algorithm, we compare the results obtained with 64-bit arithmetic and 128-bit arithmetic.
 The optimized result is shown in Fig.~\ref{fig:two_peak_64_opt}.
 The result obtained with 64-bit arithmetic is incorrect, as the small peak is not properly restored and there is finite spectral weight in the high-$\omega$ region.
-This indicates that the rounding error in the Schur algorithm can significantly impact the continued result.
-Hence, it is necessary to use multiple precision arithmetic to guarantee that the rounding error is negligible in the calculation.
+This indicates that the rounding error in the Schur algorithm can significantly affect the continued result.
+Hence, employing multiple precision arithmetic is essential to ensure that rounding errors remain negligible throughout the computations.

+The case in which the spectral function displays a large gap around the origin is known to be challenging.
+The kernel of analytic continuation implies that information about the spectral function may be lost in the Matsubara Green's function~\cite{Shinaoka2017-ah}.
+Consequently, the Matsubara Green's function in such cases exhibits a lower tolerance for noise.
+Computations at high temperatures yield a \textit{qualitatively correct} solution.
+Figure~\ref{fig:large_hubbard_gap} shows the results for this case.
+The positions and weights of the peaks are reconstructed; however, some small oscillations remain.
+Implementing a more robust algorithm for Hardy optimization will enhance the performance of our code.